Skip to content

 9. Failover

-When to use: When you want priority-based routing with automatic, temporary demotion of providers that are experiencing issues.
-This avoids sending traffic to a struggling provider when healthier alternatives exist, without requiring manual route changes.
+When to use: When you want priority-based routing with automatic, temporary demotion of providers that are experiencing issues, while still keeping them available as a fallback.

 10. Random